DiligentGraphics/DiligentSamples/Tutorials/Tutorial25_StatePackager/readme.md

 - `NdotL` aka cos(Theta) is the cosine of the angle between the surface normal and the direction to the light source.
 - `LightSample.f3Emittance` is the light source emittance.
-- `LightSample.fVisibility` is the light source point visibility.
+- `LightSample.fVisibility` is the light source sample point visibility.
 - `LightSample.Prob` is the probabity of selecting the direction.

 After adding the light contribution, we go to the next sample by selecting a random